Compare two cars

 Safety

 Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
 That aside, let's consider some other aspects which affect safety.
-Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
-Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, Legacy offers a marginal difference of 9% more metal.
+Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, but it doesn't do much to help us decide between the two.
+Furthermore, when it comes to weight, a factor that most people underestimate, Legacy offers a marginal difference of 9% more metal.

 Reliability

-I don't like generalizing things when it comes to reliability, although it does seem that Toyota does have a slight advantage, all the models observed together.
+Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Toyota does have a slight advantage, all the models observed together.
 These are the official statistics, while our visitors describe reliability of Subaru with an average rating of 4.2, and models under the Toyota badge with 4.6 out of 5.
-The same official information place Legacy as average reliability-wise, and Avensis is more or less at the same level.That apart, owners of different cars powered by the same engine as Legacy rank it on average as 4.8, while the one under the competitor's bonnet gets 3.0 out of 5.
+The same official information place Legacy as average reliability-wise, and Avensis is more or less at the same level.Above it all, drivers of cars with the same engine as Legacy rank it on average as 4.8, while the one under the competitor's bonnet gets 4.0 out of 5.

 Performance & Fuel economy